rdouglascox/phil1012/19_the_semantics_of_GPL_and_trees_for_GPL.md

 ## trees for GPL

-* in moving from MPL to GPL, we did not add any logical operatorsso there are no new tree rules.
+* in moving from MPL to GPL, we did not add any logical operator---sso there are no new tree rules.
-* the only change was that we added $n$-place predicatesand in the semantics, we added extensions for these (sets of $n$-tuples).
+* the only change was that we added $n$-place predicates---and in the semantics, we added extensions for these (sets of $n$-tuples).
 * so now all we need to do is see how to read off the extension of a many-place predicate from an open (saturated) path.